Passione Caracciola 2019

 - Class H - Post Modern from 1981 to 1989

-The four categories will compete in separate ranks, additionally an overall winner will be crowned.
-The regulation clarifies each point concerning the participation to the meeting.
-The event will be characterized by regularity stages, racing and fun.
+The four categories will compete in separate ranks, additionally, an overall winner will be crowned.
+The regulation clarifies each point concerning participation in the meeting.
+The event will be characterized by regularity stages, racing, and fun.